 1. Transparency, Openness, and Collaboration

-2. Increasing Stakeholder Engagement
+2. Stakeholder Engagement

-3. Integration and Consistency of Data
+3. Integrated and Consistent Data

 4. Support for Managerial Decision-Making